BECI: Boost Instantly Your Business in Brussels

 Despite the difficult socio-economic context and prospects for recovery which may seem bleak, BECI observed an encouraging phenomenon of mutual support.

 Local businesses paid a heavy price during the first lockdown.
 Since the start of the crisis, some consumers have been supportive of their local businesses.

 By rounding up their bill when paying, consumers could generate up to € 140 million in aid over just a few months.
 This “J’arrondis” initiative has had great appeal for both local businesses and customers.

 #PlayFair : rejoignez le mouvement en payant vos factures à temps!

-“#PlayFair : rejoignez le mouvement en payant vos factures à temps!” equates to #PlayFair: join the movement by paying your bills on time!
+“#PlayFair : rejoignez le mouvement en payant vos factures à temps!”.
+This means “#PlayFair: join the movement by paying your bills on time!”

-COVID-19 and lockdown have had a huge impact on the Brussels, Belgian and global economy.
-During these complicated months, it is all the more important to pay your bills on time, otherwise the consequences can sometimes be catastrophic.
+COVID-19 and lockdown have had a huge impact on the Brussels, Belgian and global economies.
+During these complicated months, it is all the more important to pay your bills on time.
+Otherwise, the consequences can sometimes be catastrophic.

-A remark concerning the invoice, an incorrect number, a too vague payment deadline or an invoice not received, all the excuses are used to justify this type of behavior.
-Only 15% of people affected by these unpaid bills are in fact in a situation of not being able to pay them.
+Only 15% of people are in fact in a situation of not being able to pay them.